crytic/building-secure-contracts/not-so-smart-contracts/solana/signer_check/README.md

 # Missing Signer Check

-In Solana, each public key has an associated private key that can be used to generate signatures.
-A [transaction](https://docs.solana.com/developing/programming-model/transactions) lists each account public key whose private key was used to generate a signature for the transaction.
-These signatures are verified using the inputted public keys prior to transaction execution.
+In Solana, each public key has a corresponding private key used to generate signatures.
+A [transaction](https://docs.solana.com/developing/programming-model/transactions) includes a list of the public keys for each account, which were used to generate signatures for the transaction.
+These signatures are verified using the provided public keys before executing the transaction.

-In case certain permissions are required to perform a sensitive function of the contract, a missing signer check becomes an issue.
-Without this check, an attacker would be able to call the respective access controlled functions permissionlessly.
+If certain permissions are required to perform a sensitive function in a contract, a missing signer check becomes problematic.
+Without this check, an attacker could call the respective access-controlled functions without permission.

 ## Exploit Scenario

-The following contract sets an escrow account's state to `Complete`.
-Unfortunately, the contract does not check whether the `State` account's `authority` has signed the transaction.
-Therefore, a malicious actor can set the state to `Complete`, without needing access to the `authority`’s private key.
+In the following example, a contract is designed to change an escrow account's state to `Complete`.
+However, it does not verify if the `State` account's `authority` has signed the transaction.
+As a result, a malicious actor can set the state to `Complete` without needing access to the `authority`'s private key.

 ### Example Contract